MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 - [Microsoft Teams Rooms Pro license](/microsoftteams/rooms/rooms-licensing)
 - [Teams Shared Device license](/microsoftteams/teams-add-on-licensing/teams-shared-device-license).

 If your room is already equipped with a Surface Hub or Microsoft Teams Rooms device, go Pro!
-With a Teams Rooms Pro license, no other licenses are required for Teams panels.
+With a Microsoft Teams Rooms Pro license, no other licenses are required for Teams panels.
 With this license, you can also pair your Teams panel with Teams Rooms on Android and unlock features such as full room alerts and check-in notifications.
-One room, one account, one license!
+One room, one account, all with one license!

 For spaces without a room device, you can purchase the Teams Shared Device license at an affordable price billed per month.
 This license lets you gain access to many of the Teams panel's features, such as booking with a QR code and to automatically release a room.

 With either of these licenses, you can manage Teams panels remotely with Microsoft's device management services Teams Rooms Pro Management portal and in the Teams admin center.

-## Step 3: Setup the desired experience for your employees
+## Step 3: Setup the desired experience for your users

-Once you're signed in to a Teams panel, you can pick from various features to help tailor the experience for your employees.
-You can sign in directly on the device or remotely through the Microsoft Teams admin center using [configuration profiles](/microsoftteams/devices/device-management).
+Once you're signed in to a Teams panel, you can pick from various features to help tailor the experience for your users.
+You can sign in directly on the device or remotely through the **Microsoft Teams admin center** using [configuration profiles](/microsoftteams/devices/device-management).

 ![Panels settings - Meetings](media/overview-teams-panels/panels-settings---meetings.png)